Fresh Peach Pie Bars are a heavenly treat made with fresh summer peaches. Try this tasty trio of shortbread crust, peaches and a crumble topping!

 Fresh Peach Pie Bars

 I wait all summer till the local peaches are ripened to perfection, then put on my apron and bake up a storm.
 First on the agenda was a batch of crumb-topped peach bars.
 With a shortbread crust and a buttery streusel sandwiching the luscious peach slices, I knew the results would be nothing short of spectacular.
-The family made them disappear in a flash.
+The family made these peach streusel bars disappear in a flash.

 Making pies can be a daunting task.
 Between rolling out the crust without tearing the pastry, laying the top crust without a fiasco, and making sure the filling is thick enough, but not too thick, are frequent worries!
 Every step has a potential fail.
-That’s why I love fruit filled bar cookies.
+That’s why I love fruit filled bar cookies like these fresh peach pie bars.

 You May Need: